Pokémon XD: Gale of Darkness: Reception

-Pokémon XD received mixed to positive reviews, usually scoring 6–7 out of 10 (8.6 out of 10 was its highest score).
+Pokémon XD received mixed reviews, usually scoring 6–7 out of 10 (8.6 out of 10 was its highest score).

 The game was commonly criticized for having a large amount of recycled material from the earlier Pokémon Colosseum.
 This recycled material includes a number of reused areas, some recycled graphics and a modified engine.
 GameSpot commented that "not much has changed since the original".

 Another common complaint were the Poké Spot areas, regarded as very limited and small compared to Ruby and Sapphire.
 While discussing the mixed quality of the Pokémon console games, Retronauts recalled it as an example.
 Gamepro magazine gave the game a mixed review, criticizing the gameplay being monotonous and lacking challenge.
 They also felt the game "doesn't have the pizazz for mature audiences," but gave praise for the game's flashy visual style of the Pokémon and their attacks, concluding “Gale of Darkness is not a terminally unplayable game by any stretch of the definition, but gamers are going to really have to love Pokémon in order to find gratification here.”

 Like its predecessor, Pokémon XD was a commercial success, selling over 1 million units as of March 31, 2006.